 Of the many AdWords targeting options available, demographic targeting may be one of the most underrated because it helps you hone in on your ideal customers.
 It has its shortcomings but those don’t outweigh the benefits of implementing the feature in AdWords campaigns.

-Highly targeted ads are only one part of the equation, and optimizing the post-click experience is equally as important.
+Highly targeted ads are only one part of the equation, and optimizing the post-click landing page is equally as important.
 To do that, it’s best to use a platform capable of doing just that, like the Instapage post-click automation platform.
 With AdMap, 1:1 Personalization, built-in collaboration, pixel-perfect designs & more, no other solution can compare.
 Sign up for an Instapage Enterprise demo today.